 Student requirements (All students are responsible to making first contact with their mentor via email or telephone):

 - MS-1 STUDENTS ONLY: Completion of 12 hours of clinical shadowing beginning in the Spring Semester only.

-- MS-2 STUDENTS ONLY: Completion of 12 hours of clinical shadowing plus 1 hour of career advising per semester.
+- MS-2 STUDENTS ONLY: Completion of 12 hours of clinical shadowing in the Fall Semester and 6 hours in the Spring Semester.

 - MS-3 and MS-4 STUDENTS ONLY: Completion of 1 hour of career advising session per semester and mock interview (MS-4 ONLY).